 We will then assess the project, which includes consideration of the Environmental Impact Statement, all submissions and community feedback, and the RTS and make a recommendation to the Minister for Planning and Public Spaces for his determination.

-After the Minister for Planning and Public Spaces has determined the project, the Commonwealth Department of Agriculture, Water and the Environment will also assess the proposal according to the Bilateral Assessment process as a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.
+After the Minister for Planning and Public Spaces has determined the project, the Commonwealth Department of Agriculture, Water and the Environment will also assess the proposal according to an accredited assessment process as a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.

 For more information on the project you can: